erichlof/threex.gametimer/README.md

     		timer1.stop(); // stop timer1 from running

     		timer2.reset(); // reset timer2 to 0, but don't stop it from running
-    		timer2.setAlarm(5); // optionally set alarm for a different amount
+    		timer2.setAlarm(5); // optionally set a different alarm time, in this case: 5 sec.

   	}